What is the UVA Entrepreneurship Cup?

-The Entrepreneurial Concept Competition is a preliminary event for the U.Va.
-Entrepreneurship Cup.
+The Entrepreneurship Cup is a concept competition open to all UVA undergraduate students, graduate students, and post-doctoral fellows.
 Its primary purpose is to encourage the development of new ventures, either for profit or social benefit, by members of the U.Va. community.
+Entrants may submit a concept to any of the following four tracks.
+See eligibility requirements here.

 "The important thing is not being afraid to take a chance.
 Remember, the greatest failure is to not try.”